napoles-uach/Nanostring/README.md

 Once you have downloaded and uncompressed the ZIP file, go to your terminal, change directory (cd) to the "Nanostring-main" folder where the code is and type
 ```
+pipenv --three
+pipenv shell
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 streamlit run kidney_app.py
  ```

- (Optionally before this you can create a virtual environment...
-How? just before the above instructions type `pipenv shell` and `pipenv --three`)
+The first two lines will create a safe virtual environment that you can just exit when you finish.
+The third line installs the dependencies like streamlit, plotly, pandas, etc. and the last line executed the code and displays the web app on your browser.
+If for any reason it doesn't open, copy the address http://localhost:8501 and paste on your prefered web browser (recomended firefox!!)